 Can someone suddenly develop ADHD as an adult?

-The stress of adulting can make your ADHD surface
+The stress of adulting can make your ADHD more obvious

-Maybe you have a new job that comes with thousands* of new responsibilities, or perhaps you’re trying to write your dissertation while juggling a toddler and mortgage payments.
-All of this can feel overwhelming — like you no longer have control over your life or anything in it.
+Maybe you have a new job that comes with new responsibilities, or perhaps you’re trying to write your dissertation while juggling a toddler and mortgage payments.

-#1 Traumatic Brain Injury (TBI) can cause ADHD
+2. Traumatic brain injury (TBI) can cause ADHD (maybe?)

-According to the Mayo Clinic, a traumatic brain injury can occur when an object penetrates your head or skull, or you suffer a heavy blow to the head.
-In either of these cases, the brain tissue is damaged, and normal functioning is adversely affected.
+A traumatic brain injury can occur when an object penetrates your head or skull, or when you suffer a heavy blow to the head.
+In either case, brain tissue is damaged and normal functioning is adversely affected.